Dodern/Byggern/notes/SPI-CAN_notes.md

 Data in SPDR will be sent to the master when the master sends to the slave
     This can be done before the new data is read

-When receiving data, a received character must beread from the SPI Data Register before the next character has been completely shifted in.
+When receiving data, a received character must be read from the SPI Data Register before the next character has been completely shifted in.
 Oth-erwise, the first byte is lost.

 ### Information on MCP2515